 Oil central heating with open fire in sitting area.
 Electric cooker, microwave, dishwasher, fridge/freezer, washer/dryer, TV, DVD player, radio/cassette/CD player, selection of books/DVDs.
-All fuel & power inc. in rent.
-Bed linen & hand towels inc. in rent.
+All fuel and power inc. in rent.
+Bed linen and hand towels inc. in rent.
+Cot and highchair on request.
 Off road parking for 2 cars.
-Garden with furniture & BBQ.
+Garden with furniture and BBQ.
+Shared use of gym and tennis court at no extra cost, by arrangement with owner.
 Sorry, no pets and no smoking.
 Shop and pub 1.5 miles.
-Note: No children under 4 except babes-in-arms.

 - Last minute